Margaret Beckett: Secretary of State for Environment, Food and Rural Affairs, 2001–2006

 Following the 2001 general election, Beckett became Secretary of State at the new Department for the Environment, Food and Rural Affairs (DEFRA), created after the Ministry of Agriculture, Fisheries and Food (MAFF) was abolished in the wake of perceived mismanagement of the foot-and-mouth epidemic in 2001.
 The new department also incorporated some of the functions of the former Department for the Environment, Transport and the Regions (DETR).

-For legal reasons, Beckett was also appointed formally as the Minister of Agriculture, Fisheries and Food, which appointment she held until MAFF was finally dissolved on 27 March 2002 and the remaining functions of that were transferred to the Secretary of State at large.

 Beckett rejected demands for an expansion of nuclear power from a lobby including energy minister Brian Wilson and Downing Street staff.
 She argued there was no need for new nuclear for at least 15 years given current energy prices and generation capacity.
 The 2003 energy white paper stated that "the current economics of nuclear power make it unattractive" and there were no proposals for new nuclear power stations.

 Beckett held the position of Secretary of State for Environment, Food and Rural Affairs until May 2006, when she was succeeded by David Miliband.
 Beckett was on the front line of the government's efforts to tackle climate change, and attended international conferences on the matter.
 In a report published on 29 March 2007 by the Environment, Food and Rural Affairs Select Committee, she was criticised for her role in the failures of the Rural Payments Agency when she had been Secretary of State for Environment, Food and Rural Affairs.

 Foreign Secretary: 2006–2007

 Following the 2006 local elections, Blair demoted Foreign Secretary Jack Straw, and appointed Beckett as Straw's successor.
 She was the first woman to hold the post, and only the second woman (after Margaret Thatcher) to hold one of the Great Offices of State.
-The appointment came as something of a surprise, for the media and for Beckett herself; she admitted reacting to the news by saying the F-word.

 Some commentators claim that Beckett was promoted to Foreign Secretary because she was considered to be a 'safe pair of hands' and a loyal member of the Cabinet.
 Her experience at DEFRA in dealing with international climate change issues has also been cited as a factor in the move.

 Beckett had to adapt quickly to her diplomatic role; within a few hours of her appointment as Foreign Secretary, she flew to the United Nations in New York City for an urgent meeting of foreign ministers to discuss the Iran nuclear weapons crisis.
 About a month later, she came under fire for not responding quickly enough to the 2006 Lebanon War which saw Israel invade that country, although some reports suggested that the delay was caused by Cabinet division rather than Beckett's reluctance to make a public statement on the matter.